cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

 image:
   feature:
 date: 2018-08-08T00:00:00-00:00
-# modified: 2016-06-01T14:19:19-04:00
+modified: 2018-09-10T21:45:35
 ---

 I've been working a lot with Haskell and Nix lately, and I thought now would be a good time to pause and write about it before I either forget what I've learned or forget why I found it difficult in the first place.
+This post will cover:
+- pinning haskellPackages for your project
+- setting the GHC version you want
+- overriding haskell packages
+- getting documentation for your packages and enabling Hoogle

-This tutorial will assume basic knowledge of Nix (i.e. that https://learnxinyminutes.com/docs/nix/ makes sense to you) and some basic knowledge of the Haskell ecosystem (but not much).
+I will assume basic knowledge of Nix (i.e. that https://learnxinyminutes.com/docs/nix/ makes sense to you) and some basic knowledge of the Haskell ecosystem (but not much).
 Knowing information from project0 and project1 of https://github.com/Gabriel439/haskell-nix is also probably useful.